woodpecker-ci/woodpecker/docs/docs/30-administration/05-deployment-methods/20-kubernetes.md

     port: 9001
 ```

-This will enable /metrics on port :9001 without authentication.
-This port is not externally exposed by default, use the instructions at [Prometheus](../40-advanced/90-prometheus.md) if you want to enable authenticated external access to metrics.
+This activates the `/metrics` endpoint on port `9001` without authentication.
+This port is not exposed externally by default.
+Use the instructions at [Prometheus](../40-advanced/90-prometheus.md) if you want to enable authenticated external access to metrics.

-To enable Prometheus pod monitoring discovery, also set the following:
+To enable Prometheus pod monitoring discovery, you must also make the following settings:

 ```yaml
   prometheus: